 Tax and estate planning involving the family farm requires consultation with professional advisors as the rules are extremely technical and complex.
-In addition, each individual's situation will be unique in many respects requiring the expertise of a professional to customize the appropriate plan or solution which fits your particular circumstances and personal objectives.
+In addition, each individual's situation will be unique in many respects, requiring the expertise of a professional to customize the appropriate plan or solution to fit your particular circumstances and personal objectives.
 You may require a tax advisor, estate planning lawyer and a professional appraisal.
-Your BMO Nesbitt Burns Investment Advisor can help you to identify your needs and refer you to the appropriate professional(s) for further assistance.